 Windsor Addiction Assessment and Outpatient Services (WAAOS)

-Designated assessment and referral center in Windsor-Essex for persons in need of an addiction assessment and access to treatment for addictions - alcohol and/or drugs.
+Designated assessment and referral center in Windsor-Essex for persons in need of an addiction intake and access to treatment for addictions - alcohol and/or drugs.

 This program is staffed by two Social Workers who are proficient in the use of the Ministry of Health Admission Discharge requirements.